Designing a Weekly Routine for Older Adults: Enhancing Independence, Well-being, and Quality of Life

 E. Rest, Recharge & Self-Care

 Sleep is therapeutic, and relieving tension is essential for emotional and physical recovery.
+A consistent evening routine supports better sleep and reduces nighttime confusion.

 Tips to Recharge:

-• Keep a consistent bedtime and wake-up time
+Keep a consistent bedtime and wake-up time

-• Encourage a pre-sleep routine (light reading, foot massage, soft music)
+Encourage a pre-sleep routine (light reading, foot massage, soft music)

-• Practice deep breathing or gentle meditation
+Practice deep breathing or gentle meditation

-• Schedule downtimes for music, hobbies, or just quiet moments
+Schedule downtimes for music, hobbies, or just quiet moments

 These not only lower stress but support immune and brain health benefits long-term.

-F. Health Management & Safety
+F. Medication Management & Safety

-A weekly routine should include:
+Here’s an example of what a weekly routine should include:

-• Fall prevention checks: Non-slip mats, handrails, and well-lit rooms are small changes that protect lives.
+Fall prevention checks: Non-slip mats, handrails, and well-lit rooms are small changes that protect lives.

 Small changes offer big protections, especially in daily living environments.